ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/upgrading-custom-project-and-item-templates-for-visual-studio-2017.md

 2. Open a "Developer Command Prompt" for your installation by searching for it in Windows search and run `devenv /updateConfiguration`.

 3. Start Visual Studio and launch the New Project and New Item dialogs to initialize both template trees.
-The template log now appears in **%LOCALAPPDATA%\Microsoft\VisualStudio\15.0\VsTemplateDiagnosticsList.csv**.
+The template log now appears in **%LOCALAPPDATA%\Microsoft\VisualStudio\15.0_[instanceid]\VsTemplateDiagnosticsList.csv** (instanceid corresponds to the installation ID of your instance of Visual Studio).
 Each template tree initialization appends entries to this log.

  The log file contains the following columns: